🔬 Phage Name Check

 phage.org | phage-therapy.org | biologyaspoetry.org | abedon.phage.org | google scholar

-Why check a phage name?
-It isn't cool to name your phage with a name that's already been taken.
-This tool checks whether your proposed phage name has prior use — searching Google, Google Scholar, Google Books, PubMed, Europe PMC, bioRxiv, NCBI Nucleotide, NCBI Taxonomy, and Bacteriophage Names 2000.
-The Naming Guide tab covers phage naming conventions.
+It just isn't cool to name your phage with a name that's already been taken by somebody else.
+Use this tool to check whether your proposed phage name is already in use — searching Google, Google Scholar, Google Books, PubMed, Europe PMC, bioRxiv, NCBI Nucleotide, NCBI Taxonomy, the ICTV taxonomy, and Bacteriophage Names 2000.
+For guidance on how to name phages, see Adriaenssens & Brister (2017) and Kropinski, Prangishvili & Lavigne (2009).
+You can also use this tool simply to explore what has been published on your favorite phages. 🙂

 How can I improve this page? contact: namecheck@phage.org